Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Also, you get a 50 CHF discount on PostFinance credit cards.
 However, this is not an advantage since better and free credit cards are available.

 So, overall, unless you withdraw a lot of money at other ATMs, the SmartPlus account does not make sense.
 I would even argue that the SmartPlus package does not make sense.
-Paying 7 CHF monthly more just to get free withdrawals is a colossal ripoff.
+Paying 7 CHF monthly more for free withdrawals is a colossal ripoff.
 I do not understand their banking packages.
 So, in any case, I would strongly advise against the SmartPlus package.
 It is just way too expensive for its value.

 5 CHF per month is relatively reasonable for the Smart banking package.
 However, there are better and free bank accounts available in Switzerland that will have other advantages as well!